A

 get

-the main focus of the cooling air and exhaust it immediately out the
+the main focus of the cooling airflow from the front and it is

 The